-Stock-Based Compensation - In December 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 123 (Revised 2004), "Share-Based Payments" ("SFAS No. 123R").
-SFAS No. 123R requires companies to measure the cost of employee services received in exchange for the award of equity instruments based on the fair value of the award at the date of grant.
-The expense is to be recognized over the period during which an employee is required to provide services in exchange for the award.
-SFAS No. 123R is effective as of the beginning of the first interim or annual reporting period that begins after December 15, 2005 and, accordingly, the Company adopted this standard on June 1, 2006.
-SFAS No. 123R provides for two transition methods.
-The "modified prospective" method requires that share-based compensation expense be recorded for any employee options granted after the adoption date and for the unvested portion of any employee options outstanding as of the adoption date.
-The "modified retrospective" method requires that, beginning June 1, 2006, all prior periods presented be restated to reflect the impact of share-based compensation expense consistent with the pro forma disclosures previously required under SFAS No. 123.
 The Company adopted the modified prospective application of SFAS No. 123R effective June 1, 2006 and, as a result, was not required to restate its financial results for prior periods.
 Prior to June 1, 2006, the Company had adopted SFAS No. 123, "Accounting for Stock-Based Compensation."
 As provided for by SFAS No. 123, the Company had elected to continue to account for its stock-based compensation programs according to the provisions of Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" (APB No. 25).
 Accordingly, compensation expense had been recognized to the extent of employee or director services rendered based on the intrinsic value of stock options granted under the plan.
 The Company accounted for common stock, stock options, and warrants granted to non-employees based on the fair market value of the instrument using the Black-Scholes option pricing model based on assumptions for expected stock price volatility, term of the option, risk-free interest rate, and expected dividend yield at the grant date.
-For all awards granted prior to June 1, 2006, the unearned deferred fair value of stock-based compensation was recognized as an expense on a straight-line basis over the remaining requisite service period, ranging from three months to four years.
+For all awards granted prior to June 1, 2006, the unearned deferred fair value of stock-based $% \left( {{{\rm{T}}{{\rm{T}}}}} \right)$ compensation was recognized as an expense on a straight-line basis over the remaining requisite service period, ranging from three months to four years.
 Effective June 1, 2006, the estimated fair value of options and warrants granted is determined in accordance with SFAS No. 123R on the date of grant using the Black-Scholes option valuation model with the following weighted-average assumptions.
 Risk free interest rate of 3.0%; dividend yield 0%; volatility 70%; and expected life of 5.5 years.
 The risk-free interest rate assumption is based upon observed interest rates appropriate for the expected term of the stock options.
 The expected volatility is based on the historical volatility of the Company's common stock.
 The Company has not paid any dividends on its common stock since its inception and does not anticipate paying dividends on its common stock in the foreseeable future.
 The computation of the expected option term is based on the "simplified method" as the Company's stock options are "plain vanilla" options and the Company has a limited history of exercise data.
 For common stock options and warrants with graded vesting, the Company recognizes the related compensation costs associated with these options and warrants on a straight-line basis over the requisite service period.

 SFAS No. 123R requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-Based on limited historical experience of forfeitures, the Company estimated future unvested option forfeitures at 0% as of November 30, 2007 and 2006.
-Net cash proceeds from the exercise of stock options and warrants were \$0 for the three and six months ended November 30, 2007 and 2006.
-Compensation expense related to stock options was approximately \$128,000, \$251,000, \$237,000, \$287,000, and \$781,000 for the three and six month periods ended November 30, 2007 and 2006 and for the period October 28, 2003 through November 30, 2007, respectively.
+Based on limited historical experience of forfeitures, the Company estimated future unvested option forfeitures at 0% as of February 29, 2008 and February 28, 2007.
+Net cash proceeds from the exercise of stock options and warrants were \$0 for the three and nine months ended February 29, 2008 and February 28, 2007.
+Compensation expense related to stock options was approximately \$105,000, \$356,000, \$124,000, \$411,000 and \$891,000 for the three and nine month periods ended February 29, 2008, and 2007 and for the period October 28, 2003 through February 29, 2008, respectively.
+As of February 29, 2008, there was approximately \$688,340 of unrecognized compensation costs related to share -based payments for unvested options, which is expected to be recognized over a weighted average period of 2.01 years.